 Home » MPO Work

-The MPO engages in a variety of efforts to improve bicyclists' and pedestrians' safety, comfort, and ease of travel throughout the Boston region.
-MPO staff support the Boston region's bicycle and pedestrian planning needs through ongoing data collection, analysis, and technical assistance.
-The products of these planning activities include:
+The MPO engages in a variety of efforts to improve the safety, comfort, and ease of travel for people biking and walking throughout the Boston region.
+MPO staff support the Boston region's active transportation planning needs through ongoing data collection, the work of the Active Transportation Steering Committee, analysis, and technical assistance.

 Data Collection